 Although a 21-inch front wheel pays big dividends in the dirt, the large diameter can slow turn-in and side-to-side transitions on the street.
 The 890 partially compensates for the big wheel with its unique horseshoe-shaped tank that carries fuel in somewhat bulbous pods on either side of the engine.
 Moving weight down low helps the KTM feel nicely balanced, and the slender upper tank area allows for comfortable and unimpeded stand-up riding.
 While the 34.6-inch seat will be a deterrent for some, there’s no easy way to have a fully capable off-road bike with a 21-inch front wheel, extra-long suspension and nearly 10 inches of ground clearance.
-(Harley-Davidson’s optional Adaptive Ride Height system on the Pan America 1250 Special is an intriguing solution; see page 9.)
+(Harley-Davidson’s optional Adaptive Ride Height system on the Pan America 1250 Special is an intriguing solution.)
 The seat is wide, flat and firm, and the seating position is upright yet relaxed with plenty of legroom and a comfortable reach to the wide handlebar.

 TKC80s look aggressive and perform well off-road, but their big tread blocks feel planted on pavement and don’t squirm much.
 Road noise at freeway speeds isn’t bothersome either, at least not with earplugs.
 And the WP XPLOR suspension, with nearly 10 inches of fully adjustable travel front and rear, is a phenomenal setup, responsive on canyon roads yet plush enough to cushion a high-speed landing after launching off an hard-pack kicker.
 It’s the feature that raises my game the most, that compensates for some of my inadequacies and gives me the confidence to push harder and.
 The brakes, on the other hand, while strong and responsive, could use a tad more initial bite and lever feel.
 And, though I may have accidentally bumped the lever with my boot once or twice, the transmission unexpectedly popped from first into neutral a few times, mostly off-road.